ScHARR Information Governance

 - a register of all projects maintained on the University’s Shared Networked Filestore, also maintained by ScHARR IT, detailing the project name, folder location, folder administrators, which users have access, and, if applicable, the expected archival/deletion date.
 Folder administrators are responsible for approving access.
 The leaver’s checklist is used to ensure access is removed when staff leave ScHARR

 - an NHS Digital information register containing details of the project title, the project lead, dates that the data sharing agreement is applicable between, details of data location and medium, and data destruction details.
-The IG Committee will keep the NHS Digital register up to date.
+The IG Committee will keep the NHS Digital information register up to date.